 A famous saying attributed to Benjamin Franklin reminds us that there are only two certainties in life – death and taxes.
 While we have little control over the first, we can be quite strategic about the second, with many legal ways to reduce your tax bill and boost your investment account.

 While you have to accept that you will have to pay tax at some point, the South African government has put numerous incentives in place to encourage us to invest for the long term, while saving on our tax bill.
 These incentives can be very attractive, particularly when you look at how the value compounds over time.

 So whether you are looking to reduce your current tax bill and save for your retirement, or reduce your future tax on investment return, there are government-approved products to help you achieve your goals.
 Remember, every little bit counts when saving for the long term.

 Tax has a significant impact on your investment return

-With so many products to choose from, it’s important to understand the tax advantages of the different investment products out there and make strategic choices, on your own, or with the help of a good, independent financial adviser.
+With so many products to choose from, it’s important to understand the tax advantages on offer and make strategic choices, either on your own, or with the help of a good, independent financial adviser.

-There are a number of investment products on offer and the tax implications of investing in these products varies.
-Products you can choose to invest in include unit trusts, endowments, retirement annuities, and tax-free investments.
-You may also be invested in an employer-sponsored retirement fund, such as a pension or provident fund by virtue of your employment.
+Products you can choose to invest in include unit trusts, endowments, retirement annuities and tax-free investments.
+You may also be invested in an employer-sponsored retirement fund, such as a pension or provident fund, by virtue of your employment.

 - Your age